Disaster Response Emergency Fund (DREF)

 The IFRC runs an annual DREF appeal to maintain the balance of funds required to meet National Society demand.

 We want to make sure that each of our 192 National Societies knows how to request, has the capacity to process and knows how to report on DREF funding.
-We have therefore developed an introduction to DREF eLearning course.
+We have therefore developed specific DREF guidelines for National Societies, as well as an introduction to DREF eLearning course available in English, French, Arabic and Spanish.

 We are also developing a range of practical DREF tools and resources to promote a culture of operational learning across our global network.
 If you are from a National Society and would like to access these resources, please contact Marco Vargas (Delegate, DREF Capacity Strengthening).